 Ad Hoc/Addendum – We have enjoyed a few dinners at Ad Hoc and wanted to try grabbing lunch at Addendum on our most recent visit, but they were hosting a private event that day.
 Ad Hoc is super yummy and a little bit more approachable than the famed French Laundry; Addendum offers casual takeaway lunch that would be perfect for a picnic!

 Bouchon – Napa’s take on classic French bistro dining with an impressive wine list from both local and international wine vintners.
 We have been for both brunch and dinner on multiple occasions and it’s always one of our favorite meals.

 Bouchon Bakery – Definitely the best coffee option in Yountville, and the pastries are amazing (there’s always a long line outside, so be prepared to wait if you don’t get there early!).

 Bistro Jeanty – Another French bistro option in Yountville, but less popular than Bouchon so it’s a little easier to get a reservation (it’s honestly one of Yountville’s best kept secrets because it’s just as delicious as Bouchon, but more affordable and feels even more authentic!).

 RH Yountville – This interactive showroom project has been YEARS in the making and now that it’s [finally] complete, it’s an absolutely stunning place to spend your time.
 We didn’t have a meal here, but enjoyed some wine out in the courtyard area before heading to the airport, and it was delightful!
-Definitely want to make a point to eat at the restaurant during our next visit.
+Definitely want to make a point to do a full wine tasting or even eat at the restaurant during our next visit.